roseymars/NC-News/README.md

 Then you can open it up in your favourite code editor

-Afterwards, in the root of the project, use the 'npm install' command to install all the dependencies needed:
+Afterwards, in the root of the project, install all the required dependencies:

 ```
 npm install